Ladvien/ladvien.github.io/_posts/2018-04-10-porting-drv8830-nodejs.md

 custom_js:
 ---

 Earlier in this article series I showed how to install NodeJS -- it was pretty simple with an install script.
-However, I thought I better how I actually worked with NodeJS to create my little 1b1 driver code.
+However, I thought I better show how I actually worked with NodeJS to create my little 1b1 driver code.

 Again, simple, I used others hard work.
 Specifically, Michael Hord with Sparkfun's MiniMoto library.